Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 Put a pep in your step with the cornerstone of Pleasanton coffee, Inkling’s Coffee & Tea.
 Brewing Stumptown Coffee, Inkling’s has a cozy and spacious area to enjoy, as well as a library-like study area to savor some quiet moments.

-Inkling’s Coffee & Tea is also a member of the Tri-Valley Caffeine Trail, which you can follow throughout the valley to hit all the best coffee spots!
+Inkling’s Coffee & Tea is also a member of the Tri-Valley Caffeine Trail, which you can follow throughout the valley to hit some of the best cafes in the Bay Area.
+The Tri-Valley area is where coffee and creativity meet.

 6. Ice cream at Meadowlark Dairy